Drishyam (2015 film): Plot

 Meera, realizing that her son has gone missing, starts an investigation.
 She begins to suspect Vijay and his family and they are called in for questioning.
 Having predicted that this would happen, Vijay coaches his family on how to explain their alibis to the police.
 When questioned individually, the family stick to their alibis.
 Meera questions the owners of the establishments that Vijay had met during his trip.
 Their statements prove Vijay's alibi.
-A CCTV camera footage of Vijay being at a bank in Panaji on Sunday, October 3, proves Vijay's alibi and as an evidence.
+A CCTV camera footage of Vijay being at a bank ATM in Panaji on Sunday, October 3, proves Vijay's alibi and as an evidence.
 Meera deduces that Vijay had gotten acquainted with the owners, and manipulated them into lying.

 Meera arrests the family and Gaitonde uses force to try to extract the truth out of them.
 Meera learns about the video that Sam made about Anju from Sam's friend Alex.
 When Gaitonde threatens to hit Anu, she discloses the truth out of fear.
 Anu reveals the place where Sam is buried.
 The police dig up the compost pit where Sam is buried, only to find the remains of a calf.
 The crowd gathers at the scene, and Vijay tells them that Gaitonde had hit Anu.
 Gaitonde attempts to attack Vijay, but is stopped by an angry mob who thrash him.

 Following the incident, Gaitonde is suspended and Meera resigns.
 Meera and her husband, Mahesh, summon Vijay and ask for his forgiveness over Sam's perverted behavior.
 They also reveal that they are going to live with Meera's brother in London.
 They ask Vijay to disclose the truth behind their son's disappearance, to which Vijay hints about killing him.
 He reveals that he would go to any lengths to protect his family and asks them for forgiveness.

 In the present, Vijay is called to sign a register at the new police station.
 As he walks out of the station, flashbacks are shown of Vijay walking out of an unfinished police station (the new police station that was being constructed at the time of Sam's death), implying that he buried Sam's body beneath the police station while it was being constructed.